philipgeorge94/shopify-be-2022/README.md

 ## How to Run the Application

 ### Install Python
+1. **This application requires python 3.8.9 or later.** Python versions below 3.8 will run into a syntax error since they ddo not support the Walrus operator `:=` introduced in 3.8
-This application requires python 3.8.9 or later.
-Depending on the number of python versions installed on your system, you may need to specifically use the commands `python3` and `pip3` instead of `python` and `pip` in the steps below.
+2. Depending on the number of python versions installed on your system, you may need to specifically use the commands `python3` and `pip3` instead of `python` and `pip` in the steps below.

 ### Clone the project
 1. Open terminal on macOS.
 The following commands can also be executed on command prompt in Windows.